TAJIKISTAN: Religious freedom survey, January 2016

 Article 474-4 of the Administrative Code, which came into force in July 2012, punishes religious organisations which make or maintain international contacts without state permission with fines of up to 100 Financial Units (according to the 2016 state budget, each Financial Unit is 40 Somonis).
 Article 478 of the Code already punished foreign citizens or organisations for conducting religious activity without Tajik government approval.

 On 13 April 2015 the SCRA imposed more restrictions on the haj pilgrimage to Mecca, banning under-35s from participating.
 From 2009 officials imposed a ban on people younger than 16 and older than 80 taking part.
 The SCRA claims that the under-35s ban is due to renovation works at Mecca, but Saudi Arabia's Embassy in Dushanbe would not confirm this to Forum 18.
+A 30 December 2015 Government Decree increased the minimum haj age still further to 40.

 The SCRA has also barred the international contacts of other communities.
 From early 2015 the SCRA consistently rejected requests by a variety of non-Muslim registered religious communities to be allowed to invite fellow-believers from abroad to participate in religious events.
 The Orthodox Church was refused permission to invite two scholars from Uzbekistan to a July 2015 conference.
 Other religious communities asked Forum 18 not to name them for fear of state reprisals or to identify their would-be foreign guests.
 Officials have refused to explain the reasons for the ban, which appears to be part of a government desire to reduce religious communities' foreign contacts.